 Patliputra Samvad did not emerge from an events calendar.
 It emerged from a longer preoccupation — with how India's innovation story, for all its visible successes, has left behind most of the country that made it possible.
 The response to that asymmetry is not a programme.
 It is a worldview.
 We call it Turiya Prakalpa.

 Turiya Prakalpa is an umbrella for youth-centred initiatives working at the intersection of technology, civilisational grounding, and community agency.
-It is deliberately philosophical.
-It does not run workshops or organise events itself — it holds the worldview; its initiatives do the work.
+It holds the worldview; its initiatives do the work.
 Patliputra Samvad is the first, and currently the most developed, of these initiatives.